blackif/test/workflow/issues.md

 4. Write the `Task` as one concise task statement.
 5. Add all required conditions to `Requirements`.
 6. Add concrete verification points to `Checklist`.
-7. Write the drafted data to a temporary JSON file matching the structure in `workflow/data/issues.json`.
+7. Write the drafted data to a temporary JSON file matching the structure in `workflow/data/issues.json` (see the `structure` example there).
 8. Run `python workflow/script/issues.py validate <draft-file>`.
 If it reports any error, fix the draft and re-run until it prints `VALID`.
 Do not proceed to the next step until validation passes.
 9. Re-check Rules 1 and 4 by hand (they cannot be validated by the script — see the Rules section above).
 10. Render the content using `workflow/template/issues_template.md`.